Lee Soon-jae: Early life and education

+After being discharged from the military, Lee worked as a salaried worker as the head of the broadcasting office, but was convinced that this was not his path.
+He then asked Lee Hae-rang for one role, and was cast as Mercutio in Romeo and Juliet.
+His father questioned his decision, thinking it would be too hard and unrewarding, but eventually gave in.

 Career

-Lee Soon-jae made his debut in 1956 with play 'Beyond the Horizon' when he was a senior at the Department of Philosophy at Seoul National University.
-In the 1950s and 1960s he was known, along with other veteran actors like Yeo Woon-kay, as the original stars of daehakgeuk or amateur student theatrical productions.The stage has simultaneity of action.
+Lee Soon-jae made his debut in 1956 with the play Beyond the Horizon when he was a senior at the Department of Philosophy at Seoul National University.
+In the 1950s and 1960s he was known, along with other veteran actors like Yeo Woon-kay, as the original stars of daehakgeuk or amateur student theatrical productions.
+Talking about theater, Lee said:The stage has simultaneity of action.
 Filming a movie or drama is no different from the pre-filming process, and the video is cut and edited.
 However, on stage, the director cannot intervene whether the actors are good or bad, and they have no choice but to rely entirely on the actors.
-Lawrence Olivier said, "Film is the director's art, drama is the writer's art, and theater is the actor's art."
+Laurence Olivier said, "Film is the director's art, drama is the writer's art, and theater is the actor's art."
 Of course, it's not that actors do whatever they want on stage.
 It follows as suggested by the writer and director, but in the midst of it, there is an independent window for the actor.
 In a play, the role of an actor is the most important.
 In that sense, from the actor's point of view, the 'act' of this play is worth doing.
 Also, there is nothing more rewarding than when we interpret and analyze the works of great masters, deliver their literature and philosophy to the audience, and get a response.
-So theater is something actors must do.
-Lee Soon-jae about Theater.Lee has since built a prolific career on the small and big screen spanning nearly six decades.
-Lee made his debut on the TV screen in 1961 with the first drama of KBS's opening, 'Should I become a human too'.
-From the opening of TBC in 1964 to the media consolidation in 1980, he swept the home theater as an exclusive talent for 16 years.
-The reason Lee did TV dramas was to make a living.
-"Until 1968, I did more than 12 years of acting, but I never received a penny.
-The first time I got paid was 'Death of a Salesman', which was a big hit in 1978."
+So theater is something actors must do.Lee built a prolific career on the small and big screen spanning nearly six decades.
+He made his debut on the TV screen in 1961 with KBS's first drama Should I become a human too.
 He was most active in film in the late 1960s through the 1970s, most notably in Yu Hyun-mok's Bun-rye's Story.
 As he grew older, Lee shifted to a primarily TV career in the 1990s, receiving acclaim for his roles in the television dramas Live As I Please (written by Yoo Ho), Pungwoon (Crisis), What is Love (written by Kim Soo-hyun) and Hur Jun.
+He appeared in television series to make a living, but revealed that he was never paid until Death of a Salesman in 1978.